 Improved Range of Motion

 As we age, we tend to become overly tight in certain muscle groups which will ultimately reduce our range of motion.
-PT does an excellent job of restoring joints to their optimal flexibility and range of motion.
+Boxing physical therapy does an excellent job of restoring joints to their optimal flexibility and range of motion so that boxers can continue to train.

 Improved Balance and Coordination